Ayagikei/LifeUp-Wiki/docs/en/guide/hello_lifeup.md

 - **Is my data privacy and safety?**

-  Yes, We value your privacy!
+  Definitely, We value your privacy!

   You can
   check [our privacy policy documents](https://wiki.lifeupapp.fun/en/#/introduction/privacy-terms)